 Signature stories might be there but are hidden away in a box all by themselves.
 That means that they will not be accessed by most of the audience.
 Worse, it means that they are not driving the key communication tasks.
 The best use of a signature story is to introduce and motivate a communication objective, or to provide an illustration or proof point of communication task.
 Neither is possible if the stories are organized in their own box.

 Having many signature stories can provide freshness, energy, visibility, depth, breadth and texture.
 But there is a tipping point after which there are too many signature stories for employees to manage or for customers to grasp, and they are just overwhelmed.
 Story overload can make signature stories ineffective when many of the stories are weak and there is no ability to prioritize stories and let the stars shine.

 Organizational support is lacking

 Signature stories, especially in B2B firms, are born through a process that needs to involve an organizational story unit including editors and videographers that can produce story depth, execute professional presentations and deploy both internally and externally using outlets such as podcasts and social.
 The organization also needs a story culture that motivates the development of signature stories.

 Signature stories should be part of any communication program but they will not happen or be effective alone.
 There needs to be an understanding, resources, and effort behind them.

-Read more on this topic in my latest book ‘Creating Signature Stories: Strategic Messaging That Persuades, Energizes and Inspires‘.
+Read more on this topic in my book ‘Creating Signature Stories: Strategic Messaging That Persuades, Energizes and Inspires‘.